Malta Company Formation Agents

 Where do I get started?

-Operating your own business provides you with a number of opportunities as well as with additional challenges which were often overlooked when in employment.ย At Borg Galea & Associates, we can help you to make sure that you are on the right track by providing you with continuous administrative support and advise as you go along.
+Operating your own business provides you with a number of opportunities as well as additional challenges which were often overlooked when in employment.
+At Borg Galea & Associates, we can help foreign investors to make sure that they are on the right track by providing them with continuous administrative support and advise as they go along.

 One of the very first challenges you will face revolves around the form and structure you would like your new business to have.
-Should you operate as a sole trader or should you have a limited company or are you in business with someone else and are considering a partnership?
-Are you a non domiciled individual and interested in having a tax efficient structure?
+Should you operate as a sole trader or should you have a private company or are you in business with someone else and are considering a limited or general partnership?
+Are you a non-domiciled individual and interested in having a Malta tax efficient structure?

-During the preliminary meeting, our experts will pose a series of questions to help you determineย which structure fits best your needs, how VAT and taxes work in general, what is required and how to register for each one of them.
-We are able to assist you in all the required.
-We can offer you a comprehensive package which includes a preliminary meeting with one of our experts,ย company’s incorporation, VAT registration, registered address, accounting and also auditing services.
+During the preliminary meeting, our experts will pose a series of questions to help you determine which structure fits best your needs, how VAT and taxes work in general, what is required and how to register for each one of them.
+We are able to assist you with all the required.
+We can offer you a comprehensive package which includes a preliminary meeting with one of our experts, the company’s incorporation, VAT registration, international tax planning, registered address, accounting and also auditing services.

 What is a company and are there different structures available?

 A company is the most common form given to businesses around the world.
 Sometimes companies go by different names.
-In Malta, a company is seldomly referred to as a limited or ltd in short, in the UK it goes by LLC.
-While the name often differs, the concept remains fairly the same.
+Companies in Malta is seldomly referred to as a limited or ltd in short, in the UK it goes by public or private Limited Liability Company (LLC).
+While company names often differ, the concept remains fairly the same.

 Other structures that might be of interest to you include